guardian/guardian-management-play/readme.md

 Even for mostly java projects, you'll need to write your management pages in scala.
 However, things like timing metrics and switches have a java-friendly interface and are usable from java.

+The UserProvider is responsible for deciding whether an authenticated page can be viewed.
+The Switchboard and Logback pages are authenticated by default and any management page which can change the state of the system or reveal confidential information should be protected.

+If you want to store a username and password in configuration and you are using Guardian Configuration, a sample provider would be:

+    val userProvider = new UserProvider {
+        def realm = "Content-Api"
+        def isValid(credentials: UserCredentials) =
+          credentials.username == ContentApiConfiguration.configuration.getStringProperty("management.username") &&
+          credentials.password == ContentApiConfiguration.configuration.getStringProperty("management.password")
+    }

 Look at the example!
 -----------------------